PureDarwin/PureDarwin/setup/README.txt

 PLEASE DO NOT IGNORE THIS STEP!

 These instructions are only for technical persons anyway, so they are short.
-Developers and testers, please provide feedback to "contact@puredarwin.org".
+Developers and testers, please provide feedback via the way you prefer.

 Status
 ======